ANIM1020 Applied Animal Biology

 Course overview

-• Level: postgraduate first year students
+• Level: postgraduate and undergraduate first year students

-• Size: large (approximately 200 students)
+• Size: large combined lecture (approximately 145 students)

 Teaching tools and techniques